The 12 PCI DSS Compliance Requirements: What You Need to Know

 PCI DSS REQUIREMENT 1: Install and maintain a firewall configuration to protect cardholder data

-Firewalls are access control measures — they put a boundary around your organization’s network(s) to prevent the wrong people from accessing your data.
+Firewalls are access control measures — they put a boundary around your organization’s network(s) to prevent malicious entities from accessing your data.
 You can also create firewalls within your network to protect particularly sensitive data and restrict access to different groups or users internal to your organization since not every staff member or employee will need access to cardholder data.
 This practice of network segmentation can be done virtually or physically.
 Network segmentation can be applied to any type of sensitive or protected data, and can certainly be leveraged to support this first security requirement.
 This PCI DSS requirement also dictates how to configure and manage your routers to protect cardholder data on your internal networks.
 An organization’s IT team should continually monitor firewall traffic, review router configurations every six months, and reconfigure them if necessary.

 PCI DSS REQUIREMENT 2: Do not use vendor-supplied defaults for system passwords and other security parameters